dumblob/XPMA_Engine/notes.md

 * a general way how to handle non-standard situations (a need to "get back" to previous screen in GUI or previous step in the process etc.)
 * direct/lead the designer to update the model immediately from the bottom requests (people performing the processes), but not from top!
 * support for multiple data/DB "backends" (useful e.g. for separating of confidential data from the other data)
+* ability to work without central server/authority (=> explore P2P with regard to velocity due to real-time collaboration)

 #### existing tools
 * http://www.workflowpatterns.com/vendors/